Malek74/Pack-N-Quack/README.md

 ```
 ## Tests

-Ensuring the reliability and stability of DuckTourism is a top priority.
+Ensuring the reliability and stability of Pack-N-Quack is a top priority.
 Currently, all functionalities have been thoroughly tested manually to verify that they work as expected.
 While automated tests are not yet implemented, we recognize their importance and plan to incorporate them in future updates.

 ### Manual Testing Process